piccolomo/plotext/readme/datetime.md

 ## Candlestick Plot

-For this kind of plot, use the function `candlestick()`, which requires a list of date-time strings and a dictionary with the following mandatory keys: `'Open'`, `'Close'`, `'High'`, and `'Low'`, where each correspondent value should be a list of prices.
+For this kind of plot, use the function `candlestick()`, which requires a list of date-time strings and a dictionary with the following mandatory keys: `'Open'`, `'Close'`, `'High'`, and `'Low'`, and where each correspondent is a list of prices.

 Here is an example, which requires the package `yfinance`: